mankadronit/60DaysofUdacity-Challenge/README.md

 - Explored and processed a text dataset containing Hindi-English mixed tweets.
 - Developed an embedding matrix for the data using Glove Embeddings.
 ![Plot](./assets/plot.png)
 ---

+### Day 30 - Saturday, 27th July
+- Worked on Sentiment Analysis in Code Mixed language.
+- Developed a Sub-Word RNN.
+- Also started Hackathon Sentimento!
+All the best to all the participants.
+---